4.9

 Copied

 Liquor Store Manager with over 7 years of experience driving revenue growth, ensuring store compliance, and leading high-performing sales teams.
-Adept at analyzing sales and performance data to optimise store operations and achieve sales targets.
+Adept at analysing sales and performance data to optimise store operations and achieve sales targets.
 Proven track record in delivering exceptional customer service and maintaining a knowledgeable sales team.

 Takeaway